bigtimecodersean/bigtimecodersean.github.io/projects.md

 A few hard-coded solutions to tasks from Francois Chollet's Abstraction and Reasoning Corpus training set, as proposed in: [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547).
 Very preliminary first steps in developing a Domain-Specific Language, ANN-guided perceptual systems, and neural-guided -search to build neurosymbolic models to perform on the task.
 On pause due to funding loss.

 ### [Fine-Tuning Stanford Cars Classifier](https://github.com/bigtimecodersean/Fine_Tuning_Stanford_Cars_Classification)

-Fine-tuning a few vision models (effnetb0 & GoogleNet) on the StanfordCars dataset to classify cars.
-We then deploy our top-performing model as a Gradio app to Hugging Face Spaces.
+Fine-tuning a few vision models (Effnetb0 & GoogleNet) to classify cars from the StanfordCars dataset.
+I then deploy the top-performing model as a Gradio app to Hugging Face Spaces.

 Dataset: [StanfordCars](https://pytorch.org/vision/stable/generated/torchvision.datasets.StanfordCars.html#torchvision.datasets.StanfordCars)